 Trumps Exult Following Reports Of No Phone Contact Ahead Of 2016 Russia Meeting

-President Trump wrote that new information about Donald Trump Jr.'s phone records in 2016 vindicates them in an important aspect of the Russia investigation.
+President Trump wrote that new information about Donald Trump Jr.'s phone records in 2016 vindicates him and his eldest son in an important aspect of the Russia investigation.

 Trump cited news reports that Senate investigators have established that Trump Jr. did not phone his father as he arranged the much-discussed Trump Tower meeting at which he expected to get dirt on Hillary Clinton.